Looking for how to share Google Analytics access with others on your team? You’re in the right place.

 Google Analytics is a powerful website and app analytics platform.
 Using it is often the best way to gain insights into how to grow your business!
 If you set up your Google Analytics account but you’re working with others who need to access the data, you’ll need to share Google Analytics access with them.

-In this article, we’ll go over how to share Google Analytics access in both Google Analytics 4 and Universal Analytics.
-Plus, we’ll take a look at an even easier way to provide access to WordPress users.
+In this article, we’ll go over how to share Google Analytics access and take a look at an even easier way to provide access to WordPress users.

 Google Analytics Access Overview